 Much like the proverbial film noir protagonist, Flynn was plagued not only by his own inner demons but also by - real or imagined - external forces of darkness, as represented by creditors, divorce lawyers, tax collectors, bullying producers, paparazzi photographers, and heaven knows what else, with Mexico or Mexico-like places standing in as his retreat from the pressures of the world.
 With his frequent south of the border sojourns, Flynn could find solace in a real place of vibrant colors, spicy foods, pristine beaches, and, not least of all, beautiful women.
 It was much removed from the through-the-looking-glass world of Hollywood and even farther removed from the the fantasy version of Mexico, which beckoned, siren-like but ultimately deceptively, to the desperate characters in films noirs.

-OK, Flynn technically appeared in at least one film noir, one of the best in fact, though hardly in a starring role.
+Okay, Flynn technically appeared in at least one film noir, one of the best in fact, though hardly in a starring role.
 In The Lady from Shanghai, he can be glimpsed (look fast) outside a cantina in Acapulco.
 Perhaps this was Orson Welles’ way of rewarding Flynn for the use of his yacht the Zaca in the movie, though I’ve also read that the studios paid Flynn $1,500 per day plus expenses for the use of the boat.
 Some would also cite as an example the curious, late-career The Big Boodle, filmed in Cuba and with a decidedly noir-like look and feel.
 Flynnophiles are, perhaps rightly, divided on this film’s artistic merits and whether it’s genuine film noir.
 See also : Thomas Sanfilip, "Errol Flynn, Cuba, and Film Noir : Revisioning The Big Boodle," Journal of Popular Film and Television, v31 n3 (Fall 2003), pp. 141-144.

 If we are to believe imaginative biographers, these were among the milder of Flynn’s character flaws, almost minor virtues when considered alongside his true failings.
 To wit : wife beater; tax cheat; plagiarist; deadbeat; gun runner; pedophile; communist sympathizer; closet gay; Nazi agent and notorious anti-Semite; jewel thief and slave trader; and all-around out-of-control hedonist.
 (When did he ever have time for acting?).
 In any case, obscured in the sensationalist - and mostly unsubstantiated - haze were Flynn's good qualities, and it must be admitted that a prominent source of misinformation was Flynn himself, with his tendency to embellish and exaggerate the facts.
-A more positive slant on Flynn's character can be found in the comments section of Simon Caterson, Genius for Living Driven by a Lust for Death, The Australian, June 3, 2009.

 Much has been made of Wicked Ways’ ghostwritten status.
 To be sure, author Earl Conrad spent three months in Jamaica in 1958-59, assisting Flynn on the book, but sources are vague as to Conrad’s actual role in the mechanics of writing Wicked Ways.
 Flynn was a born storyteller, and his writing credentials were well-established by this time, with a couple of books, numerous articles and journalistic dispatches, and various half-completed projects to his credit.
 Why in the world would he need someone to write his autobiography?
-Indeed, considering the quintessentially and uniquely Flynnian voice and attitude, it’s tempting to view the much-vaunted Conrad as little more than a glorified stenographer who occasionally applied some literary polish.
+Indeed, considering the book's quintessentially and uniquely Flynnian voice and attitude, it’s tempting to view the much-vaunted Conrad as little more than a glorified stenographer who occasionally applied some literary polish.
 His more likely, admittedly significant, contribution was in keeping the project on track and thus assuring the book’s completion, and for that alone he deserves much credit.
 Nonetheless, ultimately it seems that the ghosted meme has it backwards; it gives far to much credit to Conrad for his role in the book and shows far too little appreciation for Flynn’s genuine literary skills.

 The other sunnier locales of refuge included Majorca, Cuba, Italy and of course his beloved Jamaica.